KamieShort/from-scratch-guestbook/README.md

 Rubric

-Share the user’s email using context 1 x Use a custom hook to expose our context state for reading/writing 1 x Use the children prop to render child components from within a Provider 1 Use the user context state in at least 2 components (e.g. header and entry list) 2 x PrivateRoute component created 2 x Login view created 2 x EntryList view created 2
+x Share the user’s email using context 1 x Use a custom hook to expose our context state for reading/writing 1 x Use the children prop to render child components from within a Provider 1 x Use the user context state in at least 2 components (e.g. header and entry list) 2 x PrivateRoute component created 2 x Login view created 2 x EntryList view created 2